isabella232/www-event-2020-04-virtual/pages/trainings.md

 * Free Lightning Conference
 * 12:00pm to 1:30pm EDT/1800pm to 2000pm CET
 * Register for login instructions
+* Will be livestreamed to our [YouTube channel](https://www.youtube.com/OWASPGlobal)

 **Tuesday, April 28** and **Wednesday, April 29**
 * Virtual Training Courses